w23/OpenSource/README.md

 - `-p` -- add a custom VPK file to load resources from
 - `-d` -- add a custom directory to load resources from
-- `-n` -- specify a limit to number of maps to load Note that you can use these arguments to load games without cfg file (but landmark patching functionality is only supported in cfg files).
+- `-n` -- specify a limit to number of maps to load

+Notes:
+- Arguments order matters: options only apply to what follows them.
+E.g. `./OpenSource hl1.cfg -s <custom_steam_path>` will not use `<custom_steam_path>` for loading resources for `hl1.cfg`, but `./OpenSource -s <custom_steam_path> hl1.cfg` will.
+- cfg files are not strictly necessary, it is possible to load maps only using arguments.
+However, landmark patching functionality is only supported via cfg files.

 ## Streaming (ON HOLD)
 Development was done almost entirely live.